pia-gupta27/pia-gupta27/README.md

 Ambitious and resourceful problem-solver with a passion for coding.
 A self-driven and inquisitive individual, dedicated to exploring new domains and expanding my learning curve.

 - 🎓 Final-year Computer Engineering student at TIET.
 - 💻 Interested in Data Science and Machine Learning.
-- 🎨 Avid painter and sports enthusiast (badminton and swimming).

 ## My Portfolio